 As a result of its operations in the United States, the Company and SMBC are subject to extensive federal and state banking and securities supervision and regulation.
 SMBC engages in U.S. banking activities directly through its branches in Los Angeles, San Francisco and New York and through its representative offices in Houston, Dallas, Silicon Valley, Charlotte, Chicago and White Plains, New York.
-SMBC also controls a U.S. banking subsidiary, Manufacturers Bank, and a U.S. broker-dealer subsidiary, SMBC Nikko Securities America, Inc. Through a reorganization of existing U.S. operations effective January 1, 2019, the Company and SMBC established a U.S. bank holding company, SMBC Americas Holdings, Inc. ("SMBCAH"), a wholly-owned direct subsidiary of SMBC.
-SMBCAH is currently the holding company for Manufacturers Bank, SMBC Nikko Securities America, Inc. and certain other U.S. subsidiaries.
-The establishment of SMBCAH enhanced the Company's and SMBC's U.S. corporate governance capabilities by centralizing the supervision and management of its U.S. operations and bringing together its primary U.S.-based banking, securities, capital markets and other subsidiaries under the new holding company.
+SMBC also controls a U.S. banking subsidiary, SMBC MANUBANK (formerly, Manufacturers Bank), and a U.S. broker-dealer subsidiary, SMBC Nikko Securities America, Inc. The Company and SMBC have established a U.S. bank holding company, SMBC Americas Holdings, Inc. ("SMBCAH"), a wholly-owned direct subsidiary of SMBC.
+SMBCAH is currently the holding company for SMBC MANUBANK, SMBC Nikko Securities America, Inc. and certain other U.S. subsidiaries.
+The establishment of SMBCAH enhances the Company's and SMBC's U.S. corporate governance capabilities by centralizing the supervision and management of its U.S. operations and bringing together its primary U.S.-based banking, securities, capital markets and other subsidiaries under the new holding company.

 SMBC's New York branch is supervised by the Federal Reserve Bank of New York and the New York State Department of Financial Services, but its deposits are not insured (or eligible to be insured) by the Federal Deposit Insurance Corporation ("FDIC").
 SMBC's Los Angeles and San Francisco branches are supervised by the Federal Reserve Bank of San Francisco and the California Department of Financial Protection and Innovation ("DFPI"), but their deposits are not insured (or eligible to be insured) by the FDIC.
 SMBC's representative offices in Houston and Dallas are subject to regulation and examination by the Federal Reserve Bank of Dallas and the Texas Department of Banking.
 SMBC's representative office in Silicon Valley is subject to regulation and examination by the Federal Reserve Bank of San Francisco and the California DFPI.
-SMBC's representative office in Charlotte is subject to regulation and examination by the Federal Reserve Bank of Richmond and the North Carolina Office of the Commissioner of Banks.
-SMBC's representative office in Chicago is subject to regulation and examination by the Federal Reserve Bank of Chicago and the Illinois Department of Financial and Professional Regulation.
+SMBC's representative office in Charlotte is subject to regulation and examination by the Federal Reserve Bank of Banks.
+SMBC's representative office in Chicago is subject to regulation and examination by the Federal Reserve Bank of San Francisco and the Illinois Department of Financial and Professional Regulation.
+SMBC's representative office in White Plains, New York is subject to regulation and examination by the Federal Reserve Bank of San Francisco and the Illinois Department of Financial and Professional Regulation.
 SMBC's representative office in White Plains, New York is subject to regulation and examination by the Federal Reserve Bank of New York and the New York State Department of Financial Services.

-Manufacturers Bank is a California state-chartered bank with FDIC-insured deposits that is not a member of the Federal Reserve System.
-As such, Manufacturers Bank is subject to regulation, supervision and examination by the FDIC and the California DFPI.
+SMBC MANUBANK is a California state-chartered bank with FDIC-insured deposits that is not a member of the Federal Reserve System.
+As such, SMBC MANUBANK is subject to regulation, supervision and examination by the FDIC and the California DFPI.

-The Company, SMBC and SMBCAH are bank holding companies by virtue of their ownership of Manufacturers Bank, and as such are subject to the U.S. Bank Holding Company Act of 1956, as amended ("Bank Holding Company Act"), and are subject to regulation, supervision and examination by the Federal Reserve Board as their U.S. "umbrella supervisor."
-The Company, SMBC and SMBCAH are required to serve as sources of financial strength to Manufacturers Bank.
+The Company, SMBC and SMBCAH are bank holding companies by virtue of their ownership of SMBC MANUBANK, and as such are subject to the U.S. Bank Holding Company Act of 1956, as amended ("Bank Holding Company Act"), and are subject to regulation, supervision and examination by the Federal Reserve Board as their U.S. "umbrella supervisor."
+The Company, SMBC and SMBCAH are required to serve as sources of financial strength to SMBC MANUBANK.